stashapp/CommunityScripts/plugins/hotCards/README.md

 ## Usage

 After installation, you can configure the plugin to suit your needs.
 Set a desired Tag ID or Rating Threshold and enable Hot Cards for the card types you want.
-Customize the appearance of Hot Cards for each type of card (scene, image, movie, gallery, performer, studio) using the format provided or leave the fields empty to apply the default style.
+Customize the appearance of Hot Cards for each type of card (scene, image, group, gallery, performer, studio) using the format provided or leave the fields empty to apply the default style.

 ### Configure the field format: